SugarpIum/SugarpIum/README.md

 **Quick BYI**
+ - I am very awkward!
+I'm really sorry if I don't talk to you, I have trouble interacting with those I don't know
  - I'm usually AFK, whisper me if you need to tell me something.
  - I will ignore anyone who asks for my Supporter.
  - Don't cover me please, I like seeing my skin.